03 December, 2025

 Can I change a company registered address online?

 Yes, you can do so easily through the Companies House WebFiling portal.
-It’s even preferred over the post if you’re approaching the 14-day limit since the day your business relocated.
+It’s even preferred over the post if you’re approaching the 14-day limit since the day your business relocated, as postal forms may not be received by Companies House in time.

 Is it expensive to change a company registered address?